Document List

 • tenantId Some API endpoints require a Tenant ID to specify the context of the request.
 This ID is unique to your organization and can also be found in your account settings.

-• datatableId When working with dataset, you will need to provide the Datatable ID to identify which datatable you are interacting with.
+• datatableId When working with datasets, you will need to provide the Datatable ID to identify which datatable you are interacting with.
 This ID is available in the dataset settings menu [Get Data Table ID] within ProcessMind.

 ProcessMind supports direct file uploads to datatables using presigned URLs.
 This method allows you to securely upload files without exposing your API key or other sensitive information.
 Keep in mind that presigned URLs are time-limited and should be used promptly after retrieval.
 To access the direct upload URL you need to make a GET request to the endpoint.
 This URL can be retrieved by going to the dataset settings menu [Get upload URL] within ProcessMind.
 Here the time limit can be set from 1 hour, 1 week or 1 month maximum.